Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - "Programmers always confuse Halloween with Christmas because Oct 31 == Dec 25"
 - "La Cathédrale et le Bazar" - Essai on Open Source & Proprietary Software
 - the phrase software "patch" is from a physical patch applied to Mark 1 paper tape to modify the program: https://chezsoi.org/lucas/ThePatch.jpg
+- "Object-oriented programming is an exceptionally bad idea which could only have originated in California" - E.W.
+Dijkstra "You probably know that arrogance, in computer science, is measured in nanodijkstras" - Alan Kay